Nov 07, 22 09:34 PM

 Good for cutting light targets, but lacks versatility $319.20

-So far we have covered the biggest players in our sub $300 Katana field, the lighter weight blades by Musashi and Munetoshi, the Paul Chen's (both the razor sharp Hanwei and the best all rounders, Cheness).
+So far we have covered the biggest players in our sub $300 Katana field, the lighter weight blades by Musashi and Munetoshi and Paul Chen's Hanwei Forge.
 But every now and again, another player steps in to give it a try..

 To

-date, none have quite succeeded in cleanly taking the title.
-Here's one that turned out to be something of a diamond in the rough..
+date, none have quite succeeded in cleanly and clearly taking the title.
+But here's one that turned out to be something of a diamond in the rough..

 Often overlooked, but something of a diamond in the rough $205

-And here is one that kind of flopped..
+And below is one from the archives that kind of flopped..

-Indeed, it exhibited many of the worst characteristics of entry level Katana - but it had an interesting surprise, and proved once and for all that a blade that seems blunt to the touch, could still op your arm off..!
+Indeed, it exhibited many of the worst characteristics of entry level Katana - but it had an interesting surprise, and proved once and for all that a blade that seems blunt to the touch, could still lop your arm off..!
+So even though the sword never sold many units, it had some timeless lessons for us all.

 DISCONTINUED SWORDS - REVIEW ARCHIVE